Forests, Fields, and Faith : Santa Maria la Real de Nieva to Vileguillo

 This feeling was perhaps compounded by the fact that like yesterday, most of the trees were being used to harvest resin, with large swatches scraped off the trunks and small clay pots attached to catch the sap.

-Today, it's main claim to fame is its extraordinary 15th century Gothic-Mudéjar red-brick castle, which has elaborate, fairy-tale like crenellated towers and turrets arranged symmetrically around double square walls.
-This castle was built by Moors on the orders of Bishop Alonso de Fonseca, and looks quiet stunning.
-Unfortunately, from the official Camino route we didn't catch even a glimpse of this interesting piece of history.
+Today, its main claim to fame is its extraordinary 15th century Gothic-Mudéjar red-brick castle, which has elaborate, fairy-tale-like crenellated towers and turrets arranged symmetrically around double square walls.
+This castle was built by Moors on the orders of Bishop Alonso de Fonseca and looks quite stunning.
+Unfortunately, from the official Camino route ,we didn't catch even a glimpse of this interesting piece of history.

 As we sat in the gazebo, hoping the rain would abate we again became the object of local curiosity, with several people walking across the square to pass within a few feet of us, two or three circling around several times, and one lady even rolling down her car window to take photos of us.
 Even now I am unsure what caused such interest.

 As we left town we descended steeply on a winding red gravel road under very picturesque pines.
-At the bottom of the tall hill we crossed a yet another bridge over the Eresma River, and climbed steeply back up to the top of the ridge, where we again followed the river through a peaceful, fresh smelling pine forest for about 7 km.
+At the bottom of the tall hill, we crossed yet another bridge over the Eresma River and climbed steeply back up to the top of the ridge, where we again followed the river through a peaceful, fresh-smelling pine forest for about 7 km.

-The albergue is very clean, well equipped, and beautifully done up.
-It had ten beds, two washrooms, a fridge, stove, lots of dishes, and a large kitchen area.
+The albergue is very clean, well-equipped, and beautifully done.
+It had ten beds, two washrooms, a fridge, a stove, lots of dishes, and a large kitchen area.
 We were very grateful to be inside and out of the rain, and for all the kindness we had received.
 As we sat at the table making a dinner of baguettes, cheese, and warm coffee the sounds of laughter, Spanish music, and clapping came through the kitchen door.
 There was a lively dance class going on in the community center portion of the building beside us!

 Villeguillo is the last town we will visit in the autonomous community of Segovia.
 It is very small and quiet, consisting of little more than a collection of homes with a church, a single bar, and a town hall clustered in the midst of fields.
 It is a quiet spot to rest and take a break without distractions.
 Although today was rather wet and cold, it was a beautiful day of walking, and it had a wonderful ending full of Camino spirit.